phpearth/docs/general/scraping.md

----
-title: "What is web scraping and how to scrape data in PHP?"
+# What is web scraping and how to scrape data in PHP?
-updated: "March 26, 2016"
-redirect_from: "/faq/web-crawling-scraping/"
-permalink: "/faq/web-scraping/"
----

 Web scraping is a process of extracting data from a web document.